mdelbrocco-od/typescript-samples/README.md

 # typescript-samples
 Code samples meant to accompany my Feb 2020 TypeScript presentation to the Content Management team
+Now also includes the powerpoint presentation!

+Checkout the `vanilla-ts-done` branch to see the results of following the "TypeScript - getting started in 5 minutes" section.
+Checkout the `cra-done` branch to see the results of following the "Creating a "create-react-app" project with TypeScript" section.

 ## TypeScript - getting started in 5 minutes